 Motherland.
 Far Beyond the Polar Circle

-2020 *Coming Soon* Broken Secrets curated by Javiera Luisina Cádiz Bedini, Parallel Review, Campo de Santa Clara, Lisbon, Portugal
+2020 *Canceled due to Covid-19* Broken Secrets curated by Javiera Luisina Cádiz Bedini, Parallel Review, Campo de Santa Clara, Lisbon, Portugal

 2020 *Now Open Online* Broken Secrets curated by Javiera Luisina Cádiz Bedini, Fondazione Modena Arti Visive (FMAV), Modena, Italy